erikwallin86/moonboard-plots/README.md

 cd MoonBoard
 ```

-For the moment, add pull request to enable 2016 holds
+For the moment, add pull request to enable 2016 holds and fetching of the logbook
 ```
-git fetch origin pull/2/head:other_holdsets git co other_holdsets
+git fetch origin pull/2/head:other_holdsets git fetch origin pull/3/head:fetch_logbook

+git co fetch_logbook
+git rebase other_holdsets
 ```

 Edit secret.py with username and password